How to get there

 Heavenly (South Lake Tahoe)

 Why I love it: It has a great base lodge area that’s located on the border with Nevada – cross the street for casinos!
-The gondola is located in Heavenly Village (lots of restaurants, shopping, grocery stores and pharmacies), taking skiers and snowboarders to plenty of runs for every level (and has tons of great amenities for non-skiers).
+The gondola is located in Heavenly Village (lots of restaurants, shopping, grocery stores, and pharmacies), taking skiers and snowboarders to plenty of runs for every level (and has tons of great amenities for non-skiers).
 Heavenly is California’s largest ski resort and a full 20% of the terrain here is dedicated to beginners.
 It has the best views of the lake, too!
 See all non-ski/snowboard activities here.
-If you’re looking for the perfect non-skiing activity, Heavenly Village Ice Rink is 0pen.
-Note that the Ridge Rider Coaster, UTV Tours and snow tubing are currently closed.
+If you’re looking for the perfect non-skiing activity, Heavenly Gondola ride is open.
+Note that the Ridge Rider Coaster, UTV Tours, and snow tubing are currently closed.

 Squaw Valley Alpine Meadows (North Lake Tahoe)